Htiango/Chinese-Word-Segmentation/README.md

 ## DataSet
-The training data is in a file named training.txt.
+The training data is in a file named 'training.txt'.
 This file contains 745,817 lines of segmented Chinese words; each word is separated by two space characters.
-While the testing file contains 1398 lines of segmented Chinese words.
+While the testing file contains 1398 lines of segmented Chinese words and named 'test.txt'.
 Both the training and test file is encode in *big5hkscs*.

 While reading from file, I have to ignore the *UnicodeDecodeError* since there exist some unknown encode type.